-If you are looking for a great entry-level technician job in a variety of industries, instrument and control systems technology may be for you.
+If you are looking for a great entry-level in a variety of industries, getting into ITI Technical College and preparing yourself for the I & C technology job market may be for you.
 Technicians have the opportunity to take on many responsibilities in the manufacturing and processing of raw materials, components, and finished products, including:

 - Monitoring electronic devices, computers, and equipment